Introducing TongueType

 Accessibility

 I want to call this out specifically.
 Voice dictation isn't only a convenience.
 For some people it's the difference between using a computer comfortably or not.
-If typing is painful or difficult for you, TongueType is built to be a genuine alternate input method, not an afterthought.
-That mattered to me, and it shaped a lot of the decisions above.
+If typing is painful or difficult for you, TongueType is meant to be a real input method, not an afterthought.
+That shaped a lot of the decisions above.

 Pricing

 TongueType is free to try, and the free tier includes every feature.
-You get 30 minutes of live dictation each month and short file transcriptions.
+You get 30 minutes of live dictation each month plus short file transcriptions.

-If you want unlimited, TongueType Pro is a one-time $19.99 purchase that covers up to five Macs and unlocks unlimited dictation and full-length file transcription.
+If you want unlimited, TongueType Pro is a one-time $19.99 purchase that covers up to five Macs.
 No subscription.
 Buy it once, keep it forever.

-TongueType needs macOS 14 or later on an Apple Silicon Mac (M1 or newer).
-The local model is the whole point, and that's what makes it run so well.
+You'll need macOS 14 or later on an Apple Silicon Mac.
+Running the model locally is the whole idea, and Apple Silicon is what makes it fast enough to bother.

-If any of this sounds useful, give it a try at TongueType.app.
-It's free to start, and I'd genuinely like to hear what you think.
+If any of this sounds useful, give TongueType a try and let me know what you think!

-Update: I've since released a second macOS app, ColorCopy, a minimal menu bar color picker built on the same principles: small, private, and no subscription.
+Update: I've since released a second macOS app, ColorCopy, a menu bar color picker.
 If TongueType sounds like your kind of app, that one might too.